Free Walking Tour Berlin

 The Construction of the Berlin Wall

-“Mr. Gorbachev, tear down this wall!” – These words from United States President Ronald Reagan in 1987 resonated with millions around the world.
-But why was there a wall in the first place?
+This famous speech came down to the words: “Mr. Gorbachev, tear down this wall!” – These words from United States President Ronald Reagan in 1987, touched the hearts of millions of people.
+But, the basic question arises, why a wall was commenced at all?

 The Impact of the Berlin Wall